GoogleCloudPlatform/community/tutorials/ar-subs/index.md

         pip3 install -r requirements.txt

-### Create a Service Account and JSON key
+### Create a service account and JSON key

-Next we will create a Service Account in your GCP project, and grant sufficient permissions to it, so that it can use the AI services.
-You will also need to download a JSON key for the Service Account.
-The JSON key will be used by the Python utilities to authenticate with the Cloud services.
+In this section, you create a service account in your Google Cloud project and grant sufficient permissions to it so that it can use the AI services.
+You also need download a JSON key for the service account.
+The JSON key will be used by the
+Python utilities to authenticate with the Cloud services.

-1. Create a new Service Account with the following command:
+1. Create a new service account:

         gcloud iam service-accounts create ml-dev --description="ML APIs developer access" --display-name="ML Developer Service Account"

-1. Grant the `ML Developer` role to the Service Account:
+1. Grant the `ML Developer` role to the service account:

         gcloud projects add-iam-policy-binding $PROJECT_ID --member serviceAccount:ml-dev@$PROJECT_ID.iam.gserviceaccount.com --role roles/ml.developer

-1. Grant also the Project Viewer role to the Service Account:
+1. Grant the Project Viewer role to the service account:

         gcloud projects add-iam-policy-binding $PROJECT_ID --member serviceAccount:ml-dev@$PROJECT_ID.iam.gserviceaccount.com --role roles/viewer

-1. Create a JSON key for the Service Account.
-The key file will be downloaded to the current working directory:
+1. Create a JSON key for the service account:

         gcloud iam service-accounts keys create ./credentials.json --iam-account ml-dev@$PROJECT_ID.iam.gserviceaccount.com

+     The key file is downloaded to the current working directory.

-### Identify your USB Microphone device number in python
+### Identify your USB microphone device number in python

-Next we need to identify the device number of your USB microphone visible to Python.
+In this section, you identify the device number of your USB microphone visible to Python.
 Note that the device numbering for OS sound libraries may not match the device numbering visible to Python apps.
-For this reason you need to find the microphone device again, this time with a Python utility.
+For this reason, you need to find the microphone device again, this time with a Python utility.

 1. Within the python virtual environment, execute the following command:

         python3 mic_identify.py

     The command should output something similar to this - with the example USB microphone being the first entry listed here:

         (0, 'Samson Meteor Mic: USB Audio (hw:2,0)', 2)
         (1, 'dmix', 0)

-2. Note down the device number - in the above example it is: `0`
+1. Record the device number.
+In the example above, it is `0`.

 ### Test recording with the USB microphone in Python